 Updated Fall 2019

 The safety of our schools is a priority that the Spring Grove Area School District (SGASD) takes very seriously.
-SGASD takes multiple steps to uphold its mission of providing a safe learning environment for our students, and some of these steps are listed below:
+SGASD takes a layered approach to uphold its mission of providing a safe learning environment for our students, and some of these steps are listed below:

 INTEGRATION OF LAW ENFORCEMENT

-- For ten years, SGASD has subcontracted with Northern York County Regional Police Department to have a School Resource Officer (SRO) whose responsibility is the safety of our students and staff.
-The SRO is to be visible within our school buildings and help to build relationships that foster open communication.
-SGASD currently contract two SROs to rotate among the school buildings.
-(Additional SRO implemented fall of 2018)
+- For over a decade, SGASD has partnered with Northern York County Regional Police Department to provide a presence within schools.
+The SROs are visible within our school buildings and help to build relationships that foster open communication.
+SGASD currently contracts two for SROs to rotate among the school buildings.

-- In addition to the SRO, it is common practice for Northern York County Regional and Southwestern Regional Police Departments to perform daily walk-throughs of each school building.
+- In addition to the School Resouce Officers (SROs), it is common practice for Northern York County Regional and Southwestern Regional Police Departments to perform daily walk-throughs of each school building.

 - The District has video surveillance in each school building and on school campuses.